mragsac/bnfo262-2026/BNFO262-Syllabus-2026.md

 As each module is taught by a separate lecturer, their contact information is provided in the syllabus table:
 <img width="1064" height="461" alt="bnfo262-schedule" src="https://github.com/user-attachments/assets/2a83e3f0-2286-4d0f-aa3b-5b228292e9f9" />

-> :warning: **Note:** We will be using Piazza as our primary method of communication for this course!<br>You can join using the link sent out in our first Canvas announcement.
+> :warning: **Note:** We will be using Piazza as our primary method of communication for this course!<br>You can access the course Piazza through Canvas or using this link (https://piazza.com/ucsd/winter2026/bnfo262bggn237biom262).

 ## Course prerequisites
 Students should have at least an introductory knowledge of genetics, so classes in genetics are listed as official prerequisites for the course.